 How it all started

 We started our allotment project in 2004, so we could demonstrate a low maintenance approach to organic fruit and veg growing – and, helpfully, to make a space where the group could meet, work and learn together.
 The plots were neglected when we took them on and an army of volunteers was needed.
-Eleven years on and the battle to clear the site of these pernicious weeds continues!
+Fourteen years on and the battle to clear the site of these pernicious weeds continues!

 If you’re hoping to be organic, using weed-killing chemicals isn’t an option, you just have to keep digging them out!